Skip to main content

 We are dedicated to making sure you have the resources and support you need to lead and continue to work towards change, with a dedicated TFA Appalachia support staff.
 Learn more about life after the corps.

-Teach For America’s Placement Process
+Our Placement Process

 Make an Impact in Appalachia

-You’ll be part of a tight-knit community committed to helping work toward a future in Appalachia that goes beyond the legacy of coal mining and energy production.
+You’ll join a tight-knit community committed to helping work toward a future in Appalachia that goes beyond the legacy of coal mining and energy production.
 As a corps member, you’ll teach in one of 16 districts throughout the region, including large consolidated schools, independent city districts, and small isolated community schools.
 You’ll use your background and leadership skills to drive students to academic success and transform lives.